 begin

-Wenzel\close is generic for formal
+is a generic framework for developing formal

-presented a document;see also
+presented as a printed document; see also \chref{ch:document-prep}.

 extremes of primitive proof objects and actual natural language.